yorek/zeppelin-sqlserver-docker/README.md

 ## Usage

-After having installed your docker environment you can get the image using the docker command
+After having installed your docker environment you can get the image using the docker command (via docker shell)

     docker pull yorek/zeppelin-sqlserver